Yes, I do like a bit of alliteration …

 I considered titling this that infamous Yoda line: “Do!
 Or do not.
 There is no try!” because I remember how perplexed I was on first hearing it.
 I thought it was some sort of knit-pick over selection of language not being active enough, you know a criticism of lack in commitment being made.
 Because often, when people say they will try, they are usually already on the road to finding the excuse why they end up not doing it.

-But, actually, what I believe that wise Star Wars guru was telling us: make a decision, make an active choice, “Just Do It” (oh I’m so full of the clichéd catch phrases today), or decide not to.
+But, actually, I believe what that wise Star Wars guru was telling us is make a decision, make an active choice, “Just Do It” (oh I’m so full of the clichéd catch phrases today), or decide not to.
 That there’s nothing wrong with giving a decision consideration, in taking time to research and investigating the practicalities.
 If your research throws up a practicality that would make ‘Do not’ the better choice, then go with that.
 But if the only thing holding you back is the fear, then it’s time to ‘Do!’

 But we all know that fear – usually of failure or of ridicule – is not quite as easy to overcome as jolly old Nike make it sounds.
 And that’s where my bit of alliteration in the title comes in to play.